 As plastic injection molded parts are being used more and more to replace conventional materials, such as metal castings and forgings, the need to make them look like metal has become an important requirement.
 Shiny metal coatings or matte black enamel finishes are now standard on phones and cameras, and the injection molder must take into consideration the different molding techniques demanded by these variations in finish.

-It's clear today more than ever that the selection of an experienced injection molding partner is critical, and will help OEMs create better, more efficient components.
+It's clear today more than ever that the selection of an experienced injection molding partner is critical, and will help OEMs create better, more efficient components while positively impacting total project costs.
 From tooling design to material selection, it's crucial that you work with an injection molder that has a vast amount of skill and experience.
-For more information on which resins would work best for your application, download our whitepaper below:
+For more information, read our whitepaper, below.